 At financial institutions such as banks and post offices you can deposit money, transfer money, send money, and pay utility bills.
 If you have an account, you can also arrange to have bills paid by automatically debiting the amount from your account.

 To open an account at a bank or post office, fill out an application form available at the counter.
-You will need to stamp your seal or sign your name.
-You will also need to show some form of identification (your foreign resident registration card, driver’s license, passport or health insurance certificate).
+You will need your seal and some form of personal identification (your driver’s license, passport, etc.).

 When you open a bank account, a cash card can be made automatically (or upon application).
-With a registered code number, you can make withdrawals, deposit money, transfer money or find out the balance of your account at an automated machine ― cash dispenser (CD) or automated teller machine (ATM) ― without going to the bank teller.
+With a registered code number, you can make withdrawals, deposit money, transfer money or find out the balance of your account at an automated teller machine (ATM) without going to the bank teller.

 You can arrange to send money overseas at authorized foreign exchange banks.
 There are three different methods of sending money overseas: Remittance check, regular (or postal) money order and wire transfer.